Plaiir Privacy Policy

 EU/UK

-Last Modified Date: April 28th, 2025
+Last Modified Date: May 30, 2025

 We respect the privacy of our users and are committed to protecting it through our compliance with this Privacy Policy.
 This Privacy Policy describes the types of information we may collect from you or that you may provide when you access or use the Website or any of our other products or services (the Website and any of our other products or services, collectively, referred to as the "Services") and our practices for collecting, using, maintaining, protecting and disclosing that information.